civicsense2025/withme.travel/docs/fix-typescript-errors.md

 // CORRECT - Using properly defined methods await EmailService.sendEmail({
   to: email,
-  subject: "Reset your password",
+  subject: 'Reset your password',
   html: `
     <h1>Reset your password</h1>
     <p>Click the link below to reset your password:</p>
     <p><a href="${process.env.NEXT_PUBLIC_SITE_URL || 'http://localhost:3000'}/reset-password">Reset Password</a></p>
     <p>This link will expire in 24 hours.</p>
-  `
+  `,
 });
 ```